-where $\psi^i_{\Omega_h}$ and $\xi^i_{\Omega_h}$ are the nodal points of $\psi^i$ and $\xi^i$ projected onto the parametric domain $\Omega_h$, respectively. \end{proposition} Before we prove Proposition \ref{prop:nodal_accu}, we provide an auxiliary lemma on the polynomial approximation of scattering points.
-This is a standard result that is available in many references, e.g., \cite{Wen05}.
-For completeness, a proof is provided in Appendix \ref{app:approx}. \begin{lemma} Let the local patches be reconstructed as in Algorithm \ref{alg:point_estimate}, which are function graphs of $k^{th}$ order polynomials, and let Assumption \ref{assum:geometry} be true for the point cloud.
-Suppose that the selected points are chosen such that the polynomial reconstruction is well-posed for every patch in Algorithm \ref{alg:point_estimate}.
-Then, the fitting polynomial function satisfies
+Before proving Proposition \ref{prop:nodal_accu}, we present an auxiliary lemma regarding the polynomial approximation of scattering points.
+This lemma constitutes a standard result available in various references, such as \cite{Wen05}.
+For the sake of completeness, a proof is included in Appendix \ref{app:approx}. \begin{lemma} Let the local patches be reconstructed as outlined in Algorithm \ref{alg:point_estimate}, representing function graphs of $k^{th}$ order polynomials, and let Assumption \ref{assum:geometry} hold for the point cloud.
+Assuming that the selected points are chosen such that the polynomial reconstruction is well-posed for every patch in Algorithm \ref{alg:point_estimate}, then the fitting polynomial function satisfies

-where $p_h^{k,j}$ and $p^j$ are the local polynomial function and the precise function whose graph gives the exact patch on $\Gamma$, respectively. \end{lemma}
+where $p_h^{k,j}$ and $p^j$ denote the local polynomial function and the precise function, respectively, with the graph providing the exact patch on $\Gamma$. \end{lemma}

-\begin{proof}[\textbf{Proof of Proposition \ref{prop:nodal_accu}}] In the proof, to ease the notation, we ignore all the index $j$, but keep in mind that we always consider the estimate patch-wise.
+\begin{proof}[\textbf{Proof of Proposition \ref{prop:nodal_accu}}] In the proof, to ease the notation, we ignore all the index $j$, but keep in mind that we always consider the estimate patchwise.
 Recall the formula \eqref{eq:system1}.
 Then we have